JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-nullability-guide.md

 {kotlin-runnable="true" id="casting-types-kotlin"}

 > In the Java example above, the function `getStringLength` returns a result of the primitive type `int`.
-To make it return `null`, you can use the [“boxed” type](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) `Integer`.
+To make it return `null`, you can use the ["boxed" type](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) `Integer`.
 However, it's more resource-efficient to make such functions return a negative value and then check the value – you would do the check anyway, but no additional boxing is performed this way.
 >